csstools/cssdb/STAGES.md

 <img src="https://cssdb.org/stage-1.svg" alt="" align="left" width="90" height="90">

-> “This idea might not be bananas.”
+> “This idea might not be silly.”

 An **Editor’s Draft** or early **Working Draft** [championed] by a [W3C Working Group].
 It should be considered highly unstable and subject to